CpaterCodes/Hyss/README.md

 ## Usage Demonstration

-The most basic function is _stylesheet()_, which takes a structure such as that shown and creates minified css.
+The most basic function is *stylesheet()*, which takes a structure such as that shown and creates minified css.
-For ease of debugging, a second value _False_ can be passed to the function to generate a more readable format for ease of debugging.
+For ease of debugging, a second value *False* can be passed to the function to generate a more readable format.

 ```
     # Basic stylesheet definition